 When you're designing your wedding invitations, it's important to remember that the type of ink and printing style you use can be an effective part of the artistry of your invites.
-Here are the six most common types of printing you'll run into when browsing your stationery options.
+Here are some of the most common types of printing you'll run into when browsing your stationery options.

 1. Digital (also known as Flat)

 Digital printing is currently the most common, most cost-effective, and simplest printing method available.
-It's pretty similar to the laser printer you have at work, except that most industrial digital printers would take up your entire desk.
-Digital printers use a combination of inks and toners to lay down smooth, rich color on a variety of papers.
+It's pretty similar to the laser printer you have at work, except that most industrial digital printers would take up your entire desk!
+Digital printers have come a long way and can produce a pretty wide range of rich colors.